Blendify/blender-manual/blender_docs/manual/modeling/meshes/mesh_analysis.rst

 Distortion
 ==========

-Distorted geometry can cause problems since the triangulation of a distorted ngon is undefined.
+Distorted geometry can cause problems since the triangulation of a distorted n-gon is undefined.

 Distortion is measured by faces which are not flat, with parts of the face pointing in different directions.